How to track the source of your leads on Pipedrive

 How to track lead sources in Pipedrive

-When visitors come to your website, their browser stores information like which site they came from, which landing page they landed on, and which keyword they clicked.
+When visitors land on your website, their browser stores information like which site they came from, which landing page they landed on, which keyword they clicked, etc.

-LeadSources gathers and organizes this data, then embeds it into your form as hidden fields.
+Leadsources tracks this data and embeds it into your form as hidden fields.

-As visitors fill out your form, they enter data into visible fields (like name and email).
-Simultaneously, LeadSources automatically inserts lead source data into hidden fields (like channel and source).
+As visitors fill out your form, they enter their data (like name and email) in the visible fields of the form.
+Simultaneously, Leadsources inserts the lead source data into the hidden fields of the form (like channel, source, etc.).

-When a visitor submits the form, this lead source data travels alongside their responses into Pipedrive.
-You’ll see the lead source alongside their name and email in the same Pipedrive entry.
+When a visitor submits the form, the lead source data is sent to Pipedrive.
+You can see the lead source data alongside the lead’s answers (name, email, etc.) within a unique Pipedrive entry.

-How Leadsources integrates lead source data into Pipedrive
+How does Leadsources track lead source data into Pipedrive?

-When a visitor completes and submits a form on your site, LeadSources populates those hidden fields with lead source details:
+When a visitor submits a form on your site, Leadsources populates the hidden fields with the lead source details:

 • Channel